spettersson/splunk4patientprivacy/data_guide.md

 A sourcetype instructs Splunk how to perform index-time processing, specifically by determining:

-- How log records are separated into individual events
+- How log entries are separated into individual events
 - How the timestamp is identified, extracted and assigned to each individual event

 ### **Create Sourcetype(s)**